Introduction to Sheep Farming in Sri Lanka:

 The sheep are one among the ruminant animals as it is a multifunctional utility.
 The food management is the main secret of good sheep management.
 The farmer who has sheep farm should have basic knowledge of feeding the sheep properly.
 The feed for the sheep is different in different ages and different seasons.
 Sheep should also be provided with minerals and vitamins besides the natural feed.

 - Pastures and Browsing: The Pasturing feed is one of the most efficient sources of nutrients for the sheep.
-Pastures contain high amount of proteins and energy.
+Pastures contain a high amount of proteins and energy.
 They help the sheep in increasing digestibility.
-The pastures for the sheep are a mixture of grain, grass, clover, sorghum, Sudan grass, millet and Bahia grass.
+The pastures for the sheep are a mixture of grain, grass, clover, sorghum, Sudan grass, millet, and Bahia grass.

 - Grain: The sheep can be fed with 12 – 16 % of course grains.
 The sheep’s weight can be increased by providing them the creep feeding.
-The grains that can be fed to the sheep are corn, rye, moil, oats and barley.
+The grains that can be fed to the sheep are corn, rye, moil, oats, and barley.
 To provide the sheep with energy, cereal grains can be fed.

 - Garden and kitchen scrap: the kitchen and garden scarp is a good diet for the sheep.
-The kitchen scrap like onion peels, garlic skins, orange peels, banana peels and tomato ends etc. can be used as feed.
+The kitchen scrap like onion peels, garlic skins, orange peels, banana peels, and tomato ends, etc. can be used as feed.
 All the fruit and vegetable cuttings can be fed to the sheep.

 Schedule of sheep: